 Developed by Jonathan Kasdan (‘Solo: A Star Wars Story’), ‘Willow’ is a Disney+ fantasy adventure series that revolves around the eponymous character, Willow Ufgood (Warwick Davis), a Nelwyn (dwarf) sorcerer who embarks on a perilous adventure with Princess Kit (Ruby Cruz) and her party to rescue the princess’ twin brother, Airk (Dempsey Bryk).

 During their journey, they must survive their inner conflicts and learn to work together if they want to have any chance of saving the world.
-‘Willow’ is filled to the brim with magic and fantastical creatures, but that doesn’t mean it can’t be rooted in real life.
-Is it really based on a true story?
+‘Willow’ is filled to the brim with magic and fantastical creatures, but that doesn’t mean it can’t be based on real life.
 Let’s find out!

 Like with ‘Star Wars,’ Lucas conceptualized several mythological situations for the young audience for ‘Willow.’
 In a 1987 interview with The New York Times, Lucas stated that he envisioned ’Willow’ as “not a caveman movie or a knight-in-shining-armor movie but a movie that takes place on earth way in BC.”
 In his 2005 book ‘The Cinema of George Lucas,’ Marcus Hearn wrote that Lucas believed it would be a great idea to have a little person lead the cast.
 Most of his movies are already about a little guy fighting the system.
 This simply takes that concept to the next level.